ulsdevteam/argo/index.md

 ## How do I use this guide?

 This guide contains some definitions, context, examples, and technical documentation to get you started working with our collections data API.
-We encourage folks from all experience levels to explore and feel free to skip to the sections that are useful for you.
+We encourage folks from all experience levels to explore, and you should feel free to skip to the sections that are useful for you.

 ## What is an API?